mithran-gheewiz/Berkeley_ML_PA24_1_Capstone_Assignment/README.md

 Logistic regression model - L1 regularization
 Decision tree model (Tree depth (n=5))
-Hyper parameter tuning for both logistic regression and decision tree When I first started out, the baseline model did not converge.
+Hyper parameter tuning for both logistic regression and decision tree.

+When I first started out, the baseline model did not converge.
 Then, I performed dimensionality reduction before the classifier (often best for OHE-heavy data) and reran the program and its still running after 12 hours without completing the kernal.
-I determined that the bottlenecks are: (1) refitting OHE+SVD inside every CV fold, (2) too many candidates/folds, and (3) using a heavy solver on high-dim data.
+I determined that the bottlenecks are: refitting OHE+SVD inside every CV fold, too many candidates/folds, and using a heavy solver on high-dim data.
 To make it run faster, I did the following: Tune on a stratified subset (30k rows), then refit best params on the full 100k.
 Use HalvingRandomSearchCV (successive halving) with 3-fold CV.
 Shrink SVD to ~50 comps and n_iter=2.
-Use L1 + liblinear (binary) after SVD (way faster than saga here).
-For the tree, compress the categorical branch with OHE → SVD inside the ColumnTransformer (dramatically fewer features).
+Use L1 + liblinear (binary) after SVD (which is way faster than saga here).
+For the tree, I compressed the categorical branch with OHE to SVD inside the ColumnTransformer (dramatically fewer features).

-The above actions allowed the models to converge and provide outputs on precision, recall, AUC-ROC, and F1-scores.
+The above actions allowed the models to converge and provide outputs on precision, recall, and F1-scores.

 ## Model Evaluation

+### Logistic Regression and Decision Tree does not make the cut

-# Why the VotingClassifier (SOFT) Outperformed XGBoost and Random Forest
+### Why the VotingClassifier (SOFT) Outperformed XGBoost and Random Forest

 One of the main reasons the VotingClassifier (SOFT) outperformed XGBoost and Random Forest is the issue of class imbalance.
 In the dataset, the number of positive cases is much smaller than the number of negatives.
 Both Random Forest and XGBoost tend to optimize for accuracy and AUC, which often means predicting “negative” most of the time.
 This strategy minimizes errors overall but comes at the cost of missing true positives.
 As a result, their confusion matrices show very few false positives but also almost no true positives, making them overly conservative.
 For example, XGBoost at threshold 0.60 produced a confusion matrix of [TN=19856, FP=8, FN=117, TP=4], which means it only detected 4 true positives.
 Precision was relatively high, but recall collapsed to almost zero.